 Some colleges have a "Program House" system, in which students run on-campus houses based on common interests, and people who want to live there apply as part of housing selection.
 Examples include a Jewish house, where Jewish students or students who are interested in Judaism live together and may run programs through the house about Judaism and Jewish issues (or just have wild drunken parties mildly connected to a Jewish holiday), or language houses, where residents can only speak a certain language when they are in the house.

-, and has caused some college to ban all Greek organizations from the campus.
+Fraternities and sororities often have nicknames: the real-life sorority Delta Delta Delta, for example, is typically called "Tri-Delt".
+They always have reputations (e.g. "mostly Hispanic women", "mostly biology students", "mostly alcoholic date-rapists"), and they almost always have rivalries and/or partnerships with other fraternities.
+They are almost always single-sex organizations (hence the delineation between fraternities and sororities), and until very recently, were just as likely to be all people of the same race or ethnic group.
+There are some coed Greek organizations (sometimes called "societies"), but these are pretty rare (except for honorary societies; see below).
+Fraternities and sororities have developed a reputation for partying and drinking alarming quantities of alcohol, especially if they are not affiliated with a particular professional or religious attachment.
+This is largely Truth in Television, and has caused some college to ban all Greek organizations from the campus.
 Remember, college is where many Americans will be both 1) exposed to alcohol and 2) away from parents or other authority figures who are likely to enforce the 21-year-old drinking age mandated by law.
-Furthermore, any American college student who waits until 21 to drink was actively trying to avoid it anyone who wants to drink at college is going to have no trouble finding an of-age buddy to buy them beer.
+Furthermore, any American college student who waits until 21 to drink was actively trying to avoid it — anyone who wants to drink at college is going to have no trouble finding an of-age buddy to buy them beer.

 At least two schools in the United States eschew the Greek system in favor of a residential college system: (1) Rice University, in Houston, Texas.
-The college system randomly places students in one of several (in Rice's case, 10 (Martel is not a college)) colleges; like fraternities, students are members for life.
+The college system randomly places students in one of several colleges (in Rice's case, 11, though Rice students and alums will insist that it's 10 since by their count, Martel is not a "college"); like fraternities, students are members for life.
 Each college has its own commons and living quarters, where members can live for up to four years.
 Despite their random demographics, colleges tend to develop personalities, based on student behavior and aptitude toward intercollegiate competition.
 The week before classes begin is spent orienting students to their colleges, much like pledging for fraternities.
 (2) University of California, San Diego.
-Its system is similar to that of Rice (or rather, Oxbridge, from which both stole the idea), except there are 6 colleges, housing is only guaranteed for 2 years, and your choice of college affects your general education requirements (though not your major; but some are obviously easier for certain majors).
-Not nearly as cool as the Houses of Harry Potter
+Its system is similar to that of Rice (or rather, Oxbridge, from which both stole the idea), except there are seven colleges, housing is only guaranteed for 2 years, and your choice of college affects your general education requirements (though not your major; but some are obviously easier for certain majors).
+Not nearly as cool as the Houses of Harry Potter.

 Another school, Murray State University in Kentucky, has a residential college system plus a Greek system.
 In Murray State's system, all students, whether or not they live on campus, are assigned to one of its eight colleges.
 Unusually for an American school, all faculty and staff are also assigned to a college.
 Unlike Rice, most of Murray State's colleges do not have dining halls or recreational facilities; unlike UC San Diego, one's college assignment does not affect general education requirements.